 We automatically cover you for over 40 existing medical conditions (shown in the list below) for events that unexpectedly arise from that condition, provided that at the time you buy your policy you satisfy all criteria listed for the condition(s).

 No, you can’t buy any additional cover.
 If you have an existing medical condition that’s not listed above as an automatically accepted condition, or you don’t satisfy all criteria for any listed condition, then you can still buy a policy, but you won’t be covered for any claim that arises in relation to the existing medical condition.
-If your condition is not included as automatically covered with TID, you can check out nib Travel Insurance who offers the option to apply for cover for existing medical conditions on their travel insurance policies.

 If you develop a new medical condition (or the symptoms of one) after you buy your policy but before you depart on your trip, you must check with your medical practitioner for written confirmation that you’re fit to travel.
 If you don’t get your medical practitioner’s written confirmation before you travel, and/or are unfit to travel due to your medical condition, you won’t be covered for any claim that arises either directly or indirectly from that condition if you still travel.
 Don’t forget, if you had symptoms of a condition or were undergoing investigations for it at the time you bought your policy, we consider that to be an existing medical condition.